timescale/docs/api/time_bucket_ng.md

 | `timezone` | TEXT | The name of the timezone.
 The argument can be specified only if the type of `ts` is TIMESTAMPTZ |

 For backward compatibility with `time_bucket()` the `timezone` argument is optional.
-However, it is required for time buckets that are less than twenty four hours.
+However, it is required for time buckets that are less than 24 hours.

 If you call the TIMESTAMPTZ-version of the function without the `timezone` argument, the timezone defaults to the session's timezone and so the function